 But creator rates?
 A black box.

 What a creator charges depends on who they last spoke to, what the previous brand paid, something they saw in a Twitter thread, or simply what "feels right."
-It's not a system.
-It's guesswork with varying degrees of luck.
+The price is a guess with varying degrees of luck behind it.

 How opacity hurts both sides